Nikhil-Sachan28/grocery-list/README.md

 # grocery-list
-a listing app for groceries
+You can use it specially for listing groceries on this app and their quantity. you will get nice clear interface.